This page is a general overview of a few of the Greek Islands, how to get there and how to book hotels and transportation. For more information on

 where you can choose hotel by category, price, popularity and see photos and guest reviews.
 Santorini became very popular in the last couple years and if you want to go there in July-August-September you need to book well in advance, especially if you want a hotel with caldera view.
 My advice is to use my Create-an-itinerary form and choose Santorini and whatever other islands you want to visit and in the comments specify that you want caldera view.

-Captain Ted Stathis offers day and night sailing trips and overnight cruises in his catamaran.
-Its a great way to explore the caldera and his trips feature a gourmet lunch or dinner in some beautiful setting.
-He and his wife are gourmet chefs.
-See Captain Ted's Santorini-sailing.
+Fantasy Travel offers day and night half-dayt cruises by luxury catamaran.
+Its a great way to explore the caldera and it features a gourmet lunch or dinner in some beautiful setting.
+See Santorini Catamaran Cruises.

 For backpackers and budget travelers there are plenty of cheap hotels and rooms at www.hotelsofgreece.com/cyclades if you look at the two-star hotels and the section below on rooms, apartments etc.